hakdogan/introduction-to-helidon/webserver/README.md

-# Helloworld
+# Helidon WebServer

-Helloworld module shows `Helidon WebServer` usage.
-The WebServer object represents an immutably configured WEB server and provides a basic lifecycle and monitoring API.
+Helidon WebServer object represents an immutably configured WEB server and provides a basic lifecycle and monitoring API.
+This module introduces `Helidon SE WebServer` and demonstrates the basic usages.

 ```java
     static Single<WebServer> startWebServer(){